saikiranmadimi/intro2/python/final.md

 ## Final Exam Study Guide

-You'll have this
-[Python CheatSheet](file:///Users/Kuang/Downloads/beginners_python_cheat_sheet_pcc%20(5).pdf).
+You'll be able to use the Beginner's Python Cheat Sheet on https://ehmatthes.github.io/pcc/cheatsheets/README.html.
 There will be around 10 multiple choice questions and a few free response questions.

 ### Python DataTypes
 - What happens when you try and perform operations on things that are different datatypes?